iamtorsten/libfintx/README.md

 # Usage

 There are many reasons why you need to use a banking library which can exchange data from your application with the bank.
-One reason jfor example is to found a [Fintech](https://de.wikipedia.org/wiki/Finanztechnologie).
+One reason for example is to found a [Fintech](https://de.wikipedia.org/wiki/Finanztechnologie).

 # Target platforms